Legal

 transmission, or storage of data and content on or through

-the Services which, in Web Hosts Australia's sole determination,
+the Services which, in Web Hosts Australia's sole

-or (b) "harvested" addresses or information, (c)
+this AUP or (b) "harvested" addresses or information, (c)

-"phishing" web sites, or (d) "spamvertising"
+"phishing" web sites, or (d) "spamvertising" sites.

 A Customer shall not knowingly host on